eformsignen/eformsignen.github.io/help/chapter4.rst

 Enters the ID of the signature component.
 For example, the ID of the component can be ‘signerSignature’ for contract signers.

-**② Signature Type**
+**② Who can fill this out**

+Selects who is allowed or required to fill out the component.

+**③ Available signature Type**

 Selects the signature type to be used when signing.

--  **Enter Directly:** Clicking the signature area displays the **Signature** pop-up which allows you to sign by selecting one of the multiple signing methods which are **Draw**, **Text**, **Mobile**, **Stamp**, and **Registered signature**.
+Clicking the signature area displays the **Signature** pop-up which allows you to sign by selecting one of the multiple signing methods which are **Draw**, **Text**, **Mobile**, and **eformsign App**.

--  **Registered Signature:** If the user has already registered a signature on eformsign, then clicking the signature area inserts the registered signature into the document.
+-  **Signature:** If the user already has a signature added on eformsign, then clicking the signature area inserts the added signature onto the document.
+If not, then the user manually creates a signature.

--  **Registered Initial:** If the user has already registered an initial on eformsign, then clicking the signature area inserts the registered initial into the document.
+-  **Initial:** If the user already has an initial added on eformsign, then clicking the signature area inserts the added initial onto the document.
+If not, then the user manually creates an initial.

--  **Registered Stamp:** If the user has already registered a stamp on eformsign, then clicking the signature area inserts the registered stamp into the document.
+-  **Stamp:** If the user already has a company stamp added on eformsign, then clicking the signature area inserts the added stamp onto the document.
+If not, then the user manually applies a stamp by scanning and uploading a stamp.

+**④ Signing method** If you check the Disable auto-fill check box, it preventns the signature field from being automatically filled when clicked/touched.

 .. note::

-   If there is a registered signature or initial, then it will be automatically entered in the signature area when a signature area is clicked.
-However, if there is no registered signature or initial, then a regular **Signature** pop-up will be displayed when a signature area is clicked.
+   If there is an added signature or initial, then it will be automatically entered in the signature area when a signature area is clicked.
+However, if there is no added signature or initial, then a regular **Signature** pop-up will be displayed when a signature area is clicked.

 .. note::

    In some cases, you may need to use a seal or stamp on a document rather than your own signature.
 With eformsign, you can also use a stamp image to stamp the signature on a document.
 To use a stamp image when submitting a document, click the **Stamp** tab in the **Signature** pop-up, and then select a stamp image and click **OK**.

-**③ Signature Pen Thick**
+**④ Signature Pen Thick**

 Sets the signature pen thickness.

-**④ Signature Pen Color**
+**⑤ Signature Pen Color**

 Sets the signature pen color.

-**⑤ Placeholder**
+**⑥ Placeholder**

 Sets the help message displayed before signing.

-**⑥ Tooltip Text**
+**⑦ Tooltip Text**

 Displays the description in Tooltip Text when you hover the mouse over a component.
 On the eformsign app, it is displayed at the top center of the keypad.